RTEMS/rtems-docs/user/start/depend.rst

 need to control write access then it is best to manage this with groups assigned to users.

-If you have ``root`` you can decide to install the tools under any suitable prefix.
+If you have ``root`` access you can decide to install the tools under any suitable prefix.
 This may depend on the hardware in your host development machine.
-If the machine is a centralised build server the prefix may be used to separate production versions from the test versions and as just discussed the prefix paths may have restricted access to only those who manage the configuration control of the machine.
+If the machine is a centralised build server the prefix may be used to separate production versions from the test versions and as just discussed the prefix paths may have restricted access to only those who manage and configuration control of the machine.

 Apple OS X
 ----------

 Apple's OS X is fully supported.
-You to download and install a recent version of the free Apple developers application Xcode.
+You need to download and install a recent version of the Apple developer application Xcode.
 Xocde is available in the App Store.
 Make sure you install the Command Line Tools add on available for download within Xcode and once installed open a Terminal shell and enter the command ``cc`` and accept the license agreement.